lip6/ITSTools-web/gal.md

 Parameter instantiation consists in applying the following steps, in this order:

 1. All type level parameters (symbolic constants) are replaced by their value in all expressions.
-2. "For" loops are unrolled, i.e. the statement is replaced by n occurrences of the body statement, where the loop variable is replaced by its value in each of these occurences.
+2. "For" loops are unrolled, i.e. the statement is replaced by n occurrences of the body statement, where the loop variable is replaced by its value in each of these occurrences.
 The unrolling of loops is done first on nested statements.
 3. Transition parameters are then instantiated.
 Each transition that has parameters can produce several transitions.
 Suppose transition has parameters $p1,..$pk in domains D1,..DK (see typedef keyword).
 We first instantiate $p1 giving |D1| transitions, in which $p1 is substituted by one of the values in D1\.
 More precisely, any occurrence of $p1 is replaced by its numeric value, in the guard, label, and in the transition body (where the parameter $p1 may occur in calls to a label).
 Each occurrence of the transition has a new name allowing traceability.
 On the fly, the guard of the newly created transitions is simplified, and no transition is produced if it happens to be false.
 This can skip construction of many transitions in some examples.
-Because we do this iteratively and test after each parameter instantitation if the transition is false, the number of "skipped transitions" reported in the verbose trace can thus be smaller than the difference between the cartesian product of domain sizes and the number of transitions actually produced.
+Because we do this iteratively and test after each parameter instantiation if the transition is false, the number of "skipped transitions" reported in the verbose trace can thus be smaller than the difference between the Cartesian product of domain sizes and the number of transitions actually produced.

 We then apply simplifications, currently we do the following rather trivial simplifications: